 |Matching Cards||Pay Table|

 Player: Q22 Banker: KQ2

-A bet on a 2 would have paid 20 to 1 for three twos, Q 3 to 1 for two queens, K 1 to 1 for one king, and the other 10 bets would have lost.
+A bet on a 2 would have paid 20:1 for three 2s, Q 3:1 for two queens, K 1:1 for one king, and the other ten bets would have lost.

 Found at the Palace Casino in La Center, Washington.
 This pays on various outcomes where the player and/or banker have a total of 8.